lemocla/Which-way-is-up/documentation/features/features.md

    - ### **User stories**
      > - As a site user, I want to edit my profile so that I can update my personal information
      > - As a site user, I want to delete my profile so that my personal information are removed from the website

+ - ## **My orders**

+   My order page features user's order history and is only accessible once the user has logged-in onto the website.
+The user will be able to review past orders and view order details by clicking on the order reference number.

+ - ## **My reviews**

+   My reviews page features reviews left by the user and is only accessible once the user has logged-in onto the website.
+The user will be able to update / delete their reviews.

+   - ### **User stories**
      > - As a site user, I want to leave a review so that I can let others know about my shopping experience

  - ## **Review page**